Allan Octavian Hume: Return to England 1894

 Hume's wife Mary died on 30 March 1890 and news of her death reached him just as he reached London on 1 April 1890.
-Their only daughter Maria Jane Burnley ("Minnie") (1854–1927) had married Ross Scott at Shimla on 28 December 1881.
-Maria became a member of the Hermetic Order of the Golden Dawn, another occult movement, after moving to England.
-Ross Scott had been the founding secretary of the Simla Eclectic Theosophical Society, and was sometime Judicial Commissioner of Oudh before his death in 1908.
+Their only daughter Maria Jane Burnley ("Minnie") (3 January 1854 – 16 December 1927) married Ross Scott at Shimla on 28 December 1881.
+Ross Scott had been the founding secretary of the Simla Eclectic Theosophical Society, whose founding president was Hume.
+Scott was for sometime Judicial Commissioner of Oudh before his death in 1908.
+Maria moved to England where she became a member of another occult movement, the Hermetic Order of the Golden Dawn.
 Hume's grandson Montague Allan Hume Scott served with the Royal Engineers in India, and received a Military Cross in 1917.

 Hume left India in 1894 and settled at The Chalet, 4 Kingswood Road, Upper Norwood in south London.
 He died at the age of eighty-three on 31 July 1912.
-His ashes were buried in Brookwood Cemetery.
+He was cremated and his ashes interred in Brookwood Cemetery.
 The bazaar in Etawah was closed on hearing of his death and the Collector, H. R. Nevill, presided over a memorial meeting.

 The Indian postal department issued a commemorative stamp with his portrait in 1973 and a special cover depicting Rothney Castle, his home in Shimla, was released in 2013.